keeesuke/keeesuke.github.io/README.md

 ## Hobbies
 Drum, Football, Swimming, Exploring Abroad

-This is the picture of playing the drum in the studio.
+This is me playing the drum in the studio.
 ![drum image](/assets/img/drum.PNG)